kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/07 - Why fake prophecies still work/07 - Why fake prophecies still work.md

 COVID turned the world into a glitchy, chaotic mess.
 People turned inward - *cue astrology apps*.
 And also, the new minimal desk setup was filled with tarot decks and syncing pendulums.

 It’s also very personal, and it’s about yourself.
-People only care about things that give them something.